Riteshm1827/e-commerce-website/README.md

 # E-Commerce Website

 ## Overview
 The **E-Commerce Website** is a fully functional web application that enables users to browse, search, and purchase products online.
-The platform includes features such as user authentication, a shopping cart, order management, and secure payment processing.

 ## Features
 - Product browsing and search functionality